BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Reid.md

 - believes in a moral sense, metaphysically independent morality, and non-consequentialist morality.
 - oppose theological voluntarism.
 - In Reid, the belief in intrinsic morality is separated from naturalism,
+- As Reid points out later, belief in a moral sense does not push us towards realism or anti-realism until we decide how we are to conceive the relevant sort of sense.⁵³